UniversalDependencies/docs/_el/dep/compound.md

 layout: relation
 title: 'compound'
 shortdef: 'compound'
+udver: '2'
 ---

 We use the `compound` relation for

 - the few noun noun compounds of Modern Greek: